-Best time to go there is in the evening.
-First arrange a private, candlelit dinner at one of Shanghai's iconic restaurants overlooking the bund, stare intently into each others' eyes with some of the best views of the Shanghai skyline out there.
+The best time to go there is in the evening.
+First arrange a private, candlelit dinner at one of Shanghai's iconic restaurants overlooking the bund, and stare intently into each others' eyes with some of the best views of the Shanghai skyline out there.
 Then take a stroll along the 1.5-kilometer-long promenade with views of the massive and gleaming financial towers in Pudong.
 When your feet get tired, hop on a Huangpu River cruise ship and take in the sights as you slowly drift by.
 If this cannot be called romantic, then I don't know what romantic is.

 5. West Lake, Hangzhou

-The West Lake is renowned for its scenic beauty that blends well with historical and cultural sites.
+West Lake is renowned for its scenic beauty that blends well with historical and cultural sites.
 Gardens, pagoda-topped hills, and elegant bridges rise over willow-lined waters.
 The lake and its environs have all the elements of a traditional Chinese landscape garden.

-To enjoy the scenery, walk around the lake, take a boat trip or bike around it.
+To enjoy the scenery, walk around the lake, take a boat trip, or bike around it.
 As evening comes, walk to the stone-arched bridge at the eastern end of the Bai Causeway to share the gorgeous sunset glow over Leifeng Pagoda.
-Do not forget to sip of a cup of Dragon Well Tea at one of the teahouses overlooking the West Lake.
+Do not forget to sip a cup of Dragon Well Tea at one of the teahouses overlooking West Lake.
 A pleasant chat over a cup of tea is sure to make you feel totally relaxed and refreshed.